gurgeasson/gurgeasson/README.md

 ### Hi there 👋

 I'm currently learning tech, and working on a career change.
-I a few months' time I'll know much more about git, coding, databases and much more. :metal:
+In a few months' time I'll know much more about git, coding, databases and much more. :metal:

 :godmode: Godspeed!